END Structured Data-->

 Like cosmetic dentistry, full mouth restoration will make your teeth look better.
 However, unlike cosmetic dentistry, full mouth restoration also helps you maintain the functions of your mouth, teeth and gums.
 Reconstructive procedures are quite often done in succession to each other, or in conjunction with each other, so that they work together to improve your mouth.
 In some instances, the treatments will be spaced apart to give your mouth plenty of time to heal between procedures.

-If you are interesting in hearing more about full mouth restoration, contact Dr. Riopelle’s San Ramon, California dental office for an appointment.
+If you are interested in hearing more about full mouth restoration, contact Dr. Riopelle’s San Ramon, California dental office for an appointment.

 There are five kinds of full mouth reconstructive procedures.
 Dr. Riopelle will speak with you in detail about the issues you need corrected and about your own goals.
 Depending on the plan, some of the procedures may be performed at the same time.
 In other instances, the procedures are performed in succession.
 Dr. Riopelle will determine the safest and most effective way to perform the procedures.